dtsukiyama/data-science-scripts/tensorflow/README.md

 Original instructions can be found [here](http://www.nvidia.com/object/gpu-accelerated-applications-tensorflow-installation.html).

-The instructions at NVIDIA did not work for me, several modifications were made in order for me to install Tensorflow: I removed the hard reset when installing Tensorflow:
+The instructions at NVIDIA did not work for me, a couple of modifications were made in order for me to install Tensorflow: I removed the hard reset when installing Tensorflow:

 ```
 $ git reset --hard 70de76e